 Over 30 years of experience in this field gives us substantial competitive advantage.

 Ivan Israelstam writes a weekly labour law column for The Star newspaper’s Workplace, has been a CCMA Commissioner and is the Chairperson of the South African Chamber of Commerce and Industry’s Labour Affairs Committee.

-In recognition his exceptional work in this field Ivan has been featured in the renowned “WHO’S WHO IN SOUTHERN AFRICA”.
+In recognition of his exceptional work in this field Ivan has been featured in the renowned “WHO’S WHO IN SOUTHERN AFRICA”.

-Ivan is in demand as a speaker at conferences and seminars places LLMC at the cutting edge of the labour relations field.
+Ivan is in demand as a speaker at conferences and seminars which places LLMC at the cutting edge of the labour relations field.

 Our Public and Private Sector Clients

 - South African Revenue Service

 - City Power – Johannesburg Municipality